May. 07, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 According to the Bureau of Labor Statistics almost 15 million American workers or roughly 16% of workers work on night or rotating shifts.
-This occupational accommodation is not always well tolerated and may result in misalignment of the circadian influenced physiology with the environment producing the symptoms of shift work disorder.
-This chapter will explain the pathophysiology and treatment of this common circadian rhythm disorder and discuss the implications of the voluntary desynchronization of the natural world to the artificial occupational world.
+This occupational accommodation is not always well tolerated and may result in misalignment of the circadian-influenced physiology with the environment producing the symptoms of shift work disorder.
+This article will explain the pathophysiology and treatment of this common circadian rhythm disorder and discuss the implications of the voluntary desynchronization of the natural world to the artificial occupational world.
 Individuals who go through this voluntary dissociation of their sleep-wake cycle from other circadian rhythms may suffer sleep disturbance and insufficient sleep accompanied by sleepiness during working hours.
 They also incur greater health risks and increased risk of accidents.
 The review incorporates the basic understanding of the circadian clock biology and its interactions with the sleep-wake cycle with the aim of improving the adaptation to shift work based on circadian principles, thus, reducing morbidity and increasing shift work tolerance.

 • The circadian rhythm evolved as a mechanism to prepare the body systems for upcoming predictable tasks and environment to promote alertness during the day and effective sleep at night.